Shirin Ebadi, Notable for Defying the Shah, Reveals her Motivation

-Shirin Ebadi is not only the first female to ever become a judge in Iran, but she is also the first Iranian to ever receive the Nobel Peace Prize (in 2003).
+Shirin Ebadi is a figure of many firsts – the first female judge in Iran and the first Iranian to receive the Nobel Peace Prize in 2003.

-Shirin Ebadi, in 1975, became the countries first female judge.
-Another female who contributed significantly to Iran´s modernization, was Dr Mahnaz Afkhami.
-In the late 1960s she founded the Association of University Women and soon she became the head of the Women’s Organization of Iran which had a significant role in working for women rights in the country.
-In mid-70s she became the Minister of Women’s Affairs.
+In 1975, Ebadi ascended to become the country’s first female judge.
+Other significant contributors to Iran’s modernization included Dr. Mahnaz Afkhami.
+In the late 1960s, she founded the Association of University Women and later became the head of the Women’s Organization of Iran, playing a vital role in advocating for women’s rights.
+By the mid-70s, she was appointed as the Minister of Women’s Affairs.

-More than 40 years have passed since the Islamic revolution in Iran and the Shah´s death.
-The propaganda against the Shah was widespread and many of them horrible.
-Stories of torture and the Shah “stealing Iranian wealth” were overwhelming.
-Most of these stories and allegations have today been shown to be fully fabricated and a lie.
-This is without doubt the reason for the change of heart we are seeing amongst previous revolutionaries.
+More than 40 years have passed since the Islamic revolution in Iran and the Shah’s death.
+The propaganda against the Shah, often painting him as a brutal dictator and thief of Iranian wealth, was rampant.
+However, most of these stories and allegations have been debunked as fabrications and falsehoods.
+This revelation is likely the reason for the change of heart among many former revolutionaries.